mjmn/BM2-MD/README.md

 --maximum_y_for_plot 5.0 \\
 --minimum_x_for_plot 0.0 \\
 --maximum_x_for_plot 135.0 &
 Returns RMSDs of selected portions of the protein over the trajectory, each relative to a reference.
 A printout and plots are generated, as well as a .json data file.
 The plots were then processed in Adobe Illustrator for clarity and standardization (e.g., changing colors).
-The argparse section (obtained by running "./protein_RMSD.py -h" contains more information on the different arguments).
+The argparse section (obtained by running "./protein_RMSD.py -h") contains more information on the different arguments.